 Author’s note: Every once in a while, we encounter an idea so powerful, so simple, and so true that it has an irrevocable effect on nearly all of our thoughts.
 About 10 years ago, I was privileged to glean one such idea from my colleague and friend Diane Reynolds, LMFT, to whom proper attribution and credit is due.
 With her permission, I have presented my interpretation of that idea herein.

-As a parent (or, indeed, as a therapist, friend, or partner), we have two hands.
-These two hands remind us of our two main tasks in approaching our loved ones and their many complex needs.
+As a parent (or, indeed, as a therapist, friend, or partner), we have two arms.
+These two arms remind us of our two main tasks in approaching our loved ones and their many complex needs.

-With one hand, we hold the feelings.
+With one arm, we hold the feelings.
 With the other, we hold the line.

 When we hold feelings, this means we acknowledge, validate, and make space for whatever feeling the other person is experiencing.
 Big or small, challenging or joyful, comfortable or uncomfortable.